21 March 2017 – It was the sight of the lone palm tree that drew me in from a distance…

 Stopping the car at a random location, I decided to head out to do a little scouting.
 There were many rocks dotted along this section of the beach, though my eyes were soon drawn to the sight of a palm tree in the distance (photo above).
 Making my way to the tree, I passed by a large rock with a painting of the Malaysian flag, which I figured would make for an interesting subject to photograph.

-The shots from this location however all turned out a little flat due to the heavily overcast day, as can be seen in the long exposure below.
+The test shots from this location however all turned out a little flat due to the heavily overcast day, as can be seen in the long exposure below.

-After the shoot I made a quick stop at the Floating Mosque a short distance away.
+After the shoot had ended, I made a quick stop at the Floating Mosque a short distance away.
 To the left of the mosque were some fishing boats; being so early in the morning and with not too many people around (save for the caretaker in the pictures below) there was quite a sense of peace and serenity, so I spent a little time just taking it all in.